-The sp-MSc study programme spans two years (four terms), corresponding to a minimum of 120 ECTS credits.
+The sp-MSc study programme extends over two academic years (four terms), corresponding to a minimum of 120 ECTS credits.

-It integrates courses in natural and human sciences, and offers a specialisation in one of the two orientations.
+It integrates courses in natural and human sciences, and offers a specialisation in Dynamics in Glaciology and Geomorphology.
 The course programme consists of the following teaching modules: